sinch/play-a-song-over-phone/readme.md

 call = callClient.callPhoneNumber($('input#phoneNumber').val(), {}, destination.stream);
 ```

-Now, we want to start playing the song as soon as the other party answers.
+We want to start playing the song as soon as the other party answers.
 In `onCallEstablished` add

 ```
 $('audio#song').trigger("play");